thaysom22/quizzical/README.md

 <hr>

 * [StackOverflow thread](https://stackoverflow.com/questions/12403240/storing-null-vs-not-storing-the-key-at-all-in-mongodb#:~:text=Query%20on%20key%3A%20null%20will,field%20key%20doesn't%20exist.&text=If%20you%20need%20to%20keep,field%20as%20null%20or%20empty.) guided decision to use null values for empty fields in mongodb rather than leaving fields out
+* Decided not to use css pre-compiler (Sass) for thsi project as most of the styles and classes will come from Material Design Bootstrap.